+Normal Flow

 Since the user set the mall as the destination before, when the user is near the mall, the navigator sends the location to the mall parking provider automatically.

 The mall parking provider informs the navigator that there’s no empty parking space now.